 - 3 Tbsp Coconut Cream*, heavy cream, or milk

 - With a handheld or stand mixer fitted with the paddle attachment, beat the butter over medium speed until creamy.

 - Add the powdered sweetener, cocoa powder, cream or milk, sea salt, and vanilla.
 Beat on low for 30 seconds, or until incorporated.
 Increase speed to high and beat for a full minute.
 Add additional sweetener if frosting is too thin or cream if frosting is too thick.

-- Store covered tightly in the refrigerator for up to 1 week.
+- I recommend making the buttercream the same day you frost the cake or cupcakes, but afterward can be stored covered tightly in the refrigerator for up to 1 week.